 Car accidents are unfortunately very common in the state of Florida.
 Injuries, vehicle damage and dealing with the police are just the tip of the metaphorical iceberg.
 The real headache begins once the insurance companies get involved.
 Insurance companies have very aggressive legal departments that seek every opportunity to keep money away from victims.
-There are certain strategies and guidelines that lead to an ultimately positive end result for the victims involved.
-Consulting with an attorney after you have been involved in a car accident is the best way to ensure the fact that you will be rightfully compensated for any damages incurred as a result by the negligence of another person.
+There are certain insurance do's and don'ts that lead to an ultimately positive end result for the victims involved.
+Consulting with a Fort Lauderdale car accident attorney after you have been involved in a crash is the best way to ensure the fact that you will be rightfully compensated for any damages incurred as a result by the negligence of another person.
 You have the right to enjoy your life uninhibited by reckless or negligent behavior by other people.
-If you were recently involved in any kind of accident and sustained an injury, here are a list of “do’s and don’ts” to most properly ensure that you will be treated fairly and not be taken advantage of after a car accident.DO:
+If you were recently involved in any kind of accident and sustained an injury, here are a list of insurance “do’s and don’ts” to most properly ensure that you will be treated fairly and not be taken advantage of after a car accident.DO:

 - Collect as much identifying information from the other person involved in the accident as you can.
 This includes their name, home address, driver’s license number, insurance card, vehicle registration, personal phone number and personal email address that they may be reached at.

-- Contact the South Florida car accident lawyers at The Ansara Law Firm immediately to discuss your rights and what you are entitled to receive compensation for.
+- Contact the Fort Lauderdale lawyers at The Ansara Law Firm immediately to discuss your rights and what you are entitled to receive compensation for.

 - Speak with your insurance company after our attorneys have advised you on your matter.

 - Document every interaction you have with your insurance company.

 - Collect receipts and invoices from any medical professionals that you meet with as a result of your injuries post-accident.

 - Do not speak with the other party’s insurance company.
 Always remember that cases like these are just like criminal cases in the sense that anything you say can and will be held against you.